oe/postcss-logical-polyfill/README.md

 [![Package Size][size-img]][size-url]
 [![License][license-img]][license-url]

-A PostCSS plugin that transforms CSS logical properties to physical properties for both LTR and RTL contexts.
+A PostCSS plugin that transforms CSS logical properties to physical properties for both LTR and RTL contexts with intelligent direction-specific selector handling.

 ## Why?